zinobg/plugin.video.seirsanduk.r1/README.md

 How to install:

-1. Copy the zip file plugin.video.seirsanduk.r1.zip to a directory Kodi server has access to Windows -> <USERDIR>\AppData\Roaming\XBMC\addons\packages\ Linux/OpenElec/LibreElec -> ~/.kodi/addons/packages/
+1. Copy the zip file plugin.video.seirsanduk.r1.zip to a directory, where Kodi server has access to Windows -> <USERDIR>\AppData\Roaming\XBMC\addons\packages\ Linux/OpenElec/LibreElec -> ~/.kodi/addons/packages/
 2. Run Kodi and go to System -> Add-ons